zhanghengdev/MutualGuide/README.md

 **Remarks:**

+- The precision is measured on the COCO2017 Val dataset.
 - The inference runtime is measured by Pytorch framework (**without** TensorRT acceleration) on a Tesla V100 GPU, and the post-processing time (e.g., NMS) is not included.

 # Datasets